-“Preperacion DELE” is a series that covers the six exams levels.
+“Preparación DELE” (DELE Preparation) is a series that covers the six exam levels.
 There are two books for each level.

-This book and CD are targeted toward Exam B2, the intermediate level, but its format is consistent with the format for the other books in the series.
+The linked book and CD are targeted toward Exam B2—the upper-intermediate level—but its format is consistent with that of the other books in the series.

-If you plan to take higher level exams, you can get a taste of how this prep material works with this set.
-And you’ll be refreshing your memory for intermediate materials, as well!
+If you plan to take higher-level exams, you can get a taste of how this prep material works with this set.
+And you’ll be refreshing your memory of intermediate material, as well!

 The books provide several practice exams, guidelines for the exams and tips for taking them.

-As some reviewers note, you can use this book even if you aren’t planning to take the DELE exam, as a way to track and test your learning progress.
+As some reviewers note, you can use this book even if you aren’t planning to take the test as a way to track and test your learning progress.

-“El cronómetro A2: Manual de Preparation del Dele” (“The Stopwatch: A2: Manual for DELE Preparation”)
+2. “El cronómetro A2: Manual de Preparación del DELE”

-The manual is a series of exams that are intended to prepare learners to take the DELE.
-There’s also an appendix section with advice on how to best prepare.
+The manual is a series of exams that are intended to prepare you to take the DELE.
+There’s also an appendix section with advice on how to best study.

 The book’s practice exams provide examples of just what to expect on the actual exams.
-There are answer keys provided so it’s possible to check on—and work on—potential problem areas.
+And perhaps the best part is that there are answer keys, so it’s possible to check on—and work on—potential problem areas.

-They’re so confident in their ability to help learners pass the exams that they guarantee an 88% success rate after training with them for a month.
+They’re so confident in their ability to help you pass the exams that they guarantee an 88% success rate after training with them for a month.

-Additionally, there’s a free trial option to help learners decide whether this is the best exam preparation course for them.
+Additionally, there’s a free trial option to help you decide whether this is the best course for you or not.

 This DELE preparation website covers only levels B1, B2, C1 and C2.

-A bonus?
-Web Spanish’s five-hour course called “Discovering the DELE” helps students decide which course to prepare for.
-It also helps learners determine their own strengths and weaknesses so that they may tailor their exam preparation to address any points that might need strengthening.
+It also helps you determine your own strengths and weaknesses so that you can tailor your exam preparation to address any points that might need strengthening.

-Video courses are taught by experienced teachers who will help you hone in on weak areas and strengthen them through instruction.
-Students pay in bulk for a certain number of hours, choosing the time package that works for them.
+Video courses are taught by experienced teachers who’ll help you hone in on weak areas and strengthen them through instruction.

 Instituto Cervantes is the same institution that plans the examination courses.

-They offer intense DELE preparation courses.
-There are six individual courses, one for each exam level.
+The DELE preparation courses they offer are intense, to say the least.
+There are six individual ones, one for every exam level.